 Because medical malpractice law is highly regulated by a complex body of rules, which vary considerably from state to state, it is often essential to get advice or representation from a lawyer.

 For help on choosing a good medical malpractice attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Or, go straight to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area (click "Types of Cases" and "Work History" to learn about a particular lawyer's experience, if any, with medical malpractice claims).
+Or, use Nolo's Lawyer tool below to contact a local attorney about your case.